Appium

 • Selenium WebDriver Supports mobile web applications using browsers like Firefox, Chrome, Opera, Safari and Appium WebDriver Supports native mobile application installed on iOS and Android devices

-• Selenium WebDriver has become standard for automation testing of browser based web applications while RemoteWebDriver class is inherited by Appium WebDriver class.
+• Selenium WebDriver has become standard for automation testing of browser-based web applications while RemoteWebDriver class is inherited by Appium WebDriver class.
 This class with help of Appium server provides additional functions useful in context of mobile test automation.

-Q: Describe ways to debug Appium tests.
+Q: Describe ways to debug Appium tests?

 Ans: Following are some ways we can do: